 If you cannot afford to make monthly payments towards your debts an IVA may still be a suitable option if you can make a cash lump sum available.

-Which debts can be included in your IVA?
+Can your debts be included in an IVA?

 Only unsecured debts can be included in an IVA.
 Typically these are things like credit cards, bank overdrafts and loans, Payday loans, catalogue and store card debts.